 3. Analyze Your Resource Use

 If both your server and website are as optimized and light as they can be, then the next step is to analyze how your site is using the resources available to it.
 For Liquid Web customers, our Manage interface makes it easy to quickly review a few vital statistics.
 From within Manage, simply select your server and click on “Dashboard” for detailed information.
-It’s relatively easy to read these statistics and determine how your server is performing, but our Heroic Support® team is available to help you analyze anything you see and find out if an upgrade is the best course of action for you, and see if upgrading your VPS is a good option.
+It’s relatively easy to read these statistics and determine how your server is performing, but The Most Helpful Humans in Hosting are available to help you analyze anything you see and find out if an upgrade is the best course of action for you, and see if upgrading your VPS is a good option.

 - Memory: Your server has a certain amount of RAM (physical memory) available for processes, but when it runs out, it utilizes “swap memory.”
 Swap memory is the reserved hard disk space utilized to supplement the physical RAM once it is completely used by applications running on your VPS.
 While swap memory is common and not necessarily a bad thing, it should not be considered a replacement for RAM, since on non-SSD servers access times will be much slower than RAM.
 If you see that your physical memory is hovering consistently around 80% and your swap memory usage keeps increasing, that’s one potential sign an upgrade, specifically more RAM, might be needed.

 If, after using our above tips to optimize your server and analyze your resource use, you’re still experiencing a slow website or server, then you may need a server upgrade.
 Luckily, upgrading is easy.
-Read our detailed instructions on upgrading your VPS, and don’t be afraid to reach out to our Heroic Support® team, available 24/7/365, with any questions!
+Read our detailed instructions on upgrading your VPS, and don’t be afraid to reach out to The Most Helpful Humans in Hosting, available 24/7/365, with any questions!